 Pulis was reportedly unhappy with the club's dealings in the transfer market after missing out on a host of targets including Gylfi Sigurðsson who rejoined Swansea City.

-Keith Millen has been placed in caretaker charge of Crystal Palace The Londoners did, however, sign Fraizer Campbell, centre-half Brede Hangeland and full-back Martin Kelly.
+The Londoners did, however, sign Fraizer Campbell, centre-half Brede Hangeland and full-back Martin Kelly.

 "Don't worry, we will sign some players," Browett continued.
 "It's not the board's fault that we've been quiet so far - the funds were always there and no request from Tony was ever turned down.